As Mayor’s Star Fades City Council Begins to Shine - The Tennessee Tribune

 “What we are trying to establish is public accountability….We say we want transparency.
 We need to show that with action and that’s what this resolution does,” Vercher said.

-In addition to the two investigations, Theeda Murphy filed an ethics complaint alleging that Barry’s opposition to a Community Oversight Board (COB) was the poisoned fruit of her relationship with a Metro policeman.
+In addition to the two investigations, Theeda Murphy, a community activist, filed an ethics complaint alleging that Barry’s opposition to a Community Oversight Board (COB) was the poisoned fruit of her relationship with a Metro policeman.
 A bill to create a COB was deferred indefinitely in a council vote 5-25-7 on January 23, 2018. (see Tribune Feb.
 8-14).

 Under Section 18.10 of the City Charter, the council has the authority to establish a COB that would not only investigate cases of alleged police misconduct but also monitor MNPD finances.
 Two weeks after the council killed the COB bill, it invoked Sec.
 18 to create a committee to investigate the Mayor and look into MNPD’s financial records concerning Sgt.
 Robert Forrest’s overtime pay.